pmbaker712/udacity-dend-redshift-dw/README.md

 # Redshift Data Warehouse

 ## Project Purpose
-This purpose of this project is to process song and songplay data into a data warehoouse in Amazon Redshift.
+This purpose of this project is to process song and songplay data into a data warehouse in Amazon Redshift.

 ## Datasets
 The song data comes from the One Million Songs dataset, while the songplay data is simulated.
 Both datasets are collections of JSON files stored on AWS S3.